ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 Now that the sequences are ready, we run `cactus-graphmap` as before.
 There are some new options:

 `--delFilter N` : Filter out mappings that would induce a deletion bubble of `>N` bases w.r.t. a path in the reference.
 If this option is used, the unfiltered paf will also be output (with a `.unfiltered` suffix) as well as a log detailing what was filtered and why (`.filter.log` suffix).
 This option is very important as minigraph will produce a small number of split-mappings that can cause chromosome-scale bubbles.

-`--base` : `minigraph` only produces minimizer hits, these can sometimes be misleading when computing coverage for the above filter or during chromosome splitting.
+`--base` : `minigraph` only produces minimizer hits, and these can sometimes be misleading when computing coverage for the above filter or during chromosome splitting.
 This option sends each minigraph mapping through cactus to fill in base alignments, leading to more accurate PAFs.
 It costs more to compute them, but saves time in down the road in `cactus-align`.

 `--mapCores N` : Use `N` cores for each mapping job.
 Setting this higher with the `--base` option helps ensure we don't run out of memory.

 Note: Some time can be saved by using `--maskFilter 100000` which will prevent minigraph from even trying to map through dna-brnn-masked regions.
 But leaving it off will allow more sensitivity around centromere boundaries.